 Many Christians think the works they do on Sunday makes them righteous.
 Many Hebrews think keeping the Mosaic Laws will make them righteous.
 They’re sadly walking in their own armor, and this is why they’re spiritually defeated.

 Christians will never please God through regular church attendance and good works.
-Israelites will never please God by keeping his law because the flesh is incapable (Philippians 3:9).
+Israelites will never please God by attempting to keep his law because the flesh is incapable (Philippians 3:9).

 While the law is good, we cannot measure up to that standard apart from the Spirit of God.
-Therefore, faithful saints walk in the Spirit, and his power flows through us.
-Thus the law is fulfilled.
-Not by us, but by Christ flowing through us.
+Therefore, successfil saints walk in the Spirit, and his power flows through us, the law is fulfilled, and God is pleased.
+Not by our doing, but by Christ’s Spirit flowing through us.

 Why do people then insist on self-righteousness?

-People pursue good works because of one word: Pride.
+People pursue good works because of Pride.
 People want to be honored so they can stick their chest out and said, “I did it.”
 They want to be their own god.

 When God empowers a man, he receives no credit and must acknowledge the Potter’s hand.
 When a man does the work himself, he can boast in himself and say, “I’m righteous in my own right.”
 But this practice is unacceptable to the Most High (Ephesians 2:9-10).